-The General Assembly concluded its legislative session after approving legislation to combat heroin abuse, prevent dating violence, and to maintain revenues for road construction and maintenance by establishing a minimum per-gallon state fuel tax rate.
 Legislators approved House Bill 510 to amend the 2014-16 biennial budget, primarily to distribute tobacco settlement funds - including \$8.7 million in each year of the biennium for the Early Childhood Development Program and \$1.1 million in each year for Early Childhood Development Scholarships.
-The budget amendments also permit the state Department of Education to request up to \$10 million in additional Support Educational Excellence in Kentucky (SEEK) school finance formula funding for 2014-15 if the original appropriation is not enough to fully fund the formula.
+The budget amendments also permit the state Department of Education to request up to \$10 million in additional SEEK formula funding for 2014-15, if the original appropriation is not enough to fully fund the formula.